MERNCraft/Nail-It/docs/md/09-Quotes-or-Backticks.md

 Are you ready?
 ```

-You might have noticed that the text in `"Hello World!"` was surrounded by _double-quote_ characters (`"`).
-You might think that all you need to do is paste the multiline text that you want to show inside double-quotes.
+You might have noticed that the text in `"Hello World!"` was surrounded by _double quote_ characters (`"`).
+You might think that all you need to do is paste the multiline text that you want to show inside double quotes.
 But if you do, VS Code shows you lots of wavy red lines, and tells you that you have 52 problems, on for each word that is not in the first line.

 ![VS Code tells you that you have problems with your text](images/multilineStringFail.webp)